joelburton/Homework/Homework01/README.md

 He needs a report that displays sales information for Monday.
 Since I don't have time to handle this myself, I thought it'd be a great first ticket for you.
 I've attached a file called process.py that seems to display sales information.
-It would help if you could read and understand this file, as well as make any necessary adjustments to make it display what Mel wants instead of the information it currently displays.
+It would help if you could step through this file and make any necessary adjustments for it to display what Mel wants instead of the information it currently displays.

-I also went ahead and attached the latest log file, which has the week's sales information in it.
+Attached is also the latest log file, which has the week's sales information in it.

 Thanks for your help,
 Mel